 As a minimum, this requires the ability to reach over to other parts of the tree in a control.
 Compare JSON Pointer [RFC6901] and JSON Relative Pointer [I-D.handrews-relative-json-pointer].
+Stefan Goessner's jsonpath is a JSON variant of XPath that has not been formally standardized [jsonpath].

 More generally, something akin to what Schematron is to Relax-NG may be needed.

-7. Module superstructure
+6. Module superstructure